sonic-net/SONiC/doc/aaa/SONiC RBAC.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach

-The Translib code (also in sonic-mgmt-framework) will be modified to support RBAC via Roles, rather than Groups.
+The Translib code (in sonic-mgmt-common) will be modified to support RBAC via Roles, rather than Groups.
 It will receive username data from the REST/gNMI NBIs and perform the role lookup for a given user.

 Translib shall cache the user table and role list to amortize the cost of a database lookup over several transactions.